Elevate Your Security Strategy: Insights from 2025

 - 5 min read

-It's no secret that the physical security needs of an organization are rapidly growing over time.
-The drivers behind this span far and wide, but fundamentally speaking, protecting your business operations is at the heart of the growth we are seeing.
-Whether it is property, assets, or the very people that serve as the heartbeat of an organization, keeping them safe and productive is getting more critical over time.
+It's no secret that the physical security needs of an organization are rapidly growing.
+The drivers behind this span far and wide, but fundamentally speaking, protecting your business operations is at the heart of this growth.
+Whether it involves property, assets, or the very people who serve as the heartbeat of your organization, keeping them safe and productive is becoming increasingly critical.

 Key Takeaway: Technology is Advancing Faster Than Organizations

-More Than Surveillance: Our projects this past year had a tendency to focus on capabilities that went well beyond video surveillance.
-With machine learning and carefully measured AI capabilities, cameras are now giving organizations the ability to reduce risk in the area of field operations.
-Often referred to as "computer vision", the value that can be realized by a traditional video surveillance system is rapidly growing.
+More Than Surveillance: Our projects this past year often focused on capabilities that extended beyond traditional video surveillance.
+With machine learning and carefully measured AI capabilities, cameras now empower organizations to reduce risks in field operations.
+Often referred to as "computer vision," the value realized from a traditional video surveillance system is rapidly growing.

-Real-Time Data Sharing: Management of video content has always been a challenge.
-More importantly having the right data, in the right hands, at the right time is critical.
-In 2025 we witnessed a significant increase in the number of organizations wanting to share data in a secure way, to address challenges in this business.
+Real-Time Data Sharing: Managing video content has always been a challenge.
+More importantly, having the right data in the right hands at the right time is critical.
+In 2025, we witnessed a significant increase in organizations wanting to share data securely to address various challenges.

-Breaking Down Silos: We witnessed firsthand how organizations are demanding more in terms of how they interact with the systems they have deployed.
-There's a strong desire to end the days of jumping from one screen to the next and enter an era where independent systems work together to present a view that aligns with the business.
+Breaking Down Silos: We observed firsthand how organizations are demanding more in terms of interaction with their deployed systems.
+There's a strong desire to end the days of jumping from one screen to another, moving toward an era where independent systems work together to present a cohesive view that aligns with the business.

-Increased ROI: Being able to extend the maximum useful life of existing investments was a common theme in 2025.
-Additionally, building a consumption model that produces predictable spend over time played a heavy roll in our projects throughout the year.
+Increased ROI: Extending the maximum useful life of existing investments was a common theme in 2025.
+Additionally, building a consumption model that produces predictable spending over time played a significant role in our projects throughout the year.

-Bringing all of this together, we witnessed a big step forward in how organizations are looking to consume new capabilities, while at the same time a fresh look was being taken at the options that are now available in the market.
+Bringing all of this together, we witnessed a significant step forward in how organizations are looking to consume new capabilities while simultaneously taking a fresh look at the options available in the market.

 Here are Some Examples from the Field: